 To keep my life simple, I only put things inside the calendar that are already on our agenda.
 No need to make the holidays more stressful than they already are, right?

-For a full selection of ideas, scroll to the bottom of this post.
+For a full selection of ideas click over to the PDF download of 50 Winter Activities Checklist.

 The Benefits of this Activity